SysKitTeam/docs-insights/known-issues/not-default-sql-instance.md

 ---
 title: SQL server instance name is not default.
-description: SQL server instance name that is being used for SharePoint is not default MSSQL's.
+description: SQL server instance name that is being used for SharePoint is not  MSSQL's default.
 author: Tomislav Sirovec
 date: 19/09/2018
 ---